neilsheps/overkill-xiaoxiang-jbd-bms-ble-reader/README.md

 # xiaoxiang-jbd-bms-ble-reader

-This simple code reads a XiaoXiang BMS's cell voltages and summary information (overall voltage, current, SOC% and other fields) through BLE.
+This simple code reads a Overkill Solar (XiaoXiang) BMS's cell voltages and summary information (overall voltage, current, SOC% and other fields) through BLE.
 It works on Adafruit's nrf52 based devices.

 I've keep code splatter to a minimum, and this single C++ file (it can be renamed as a .ino) Does this:
 - Scans for devices